autopkg/MLBZ521-recipes/Shared Processors/ReadMe.md

 ## CanonPrintDriverProcessor ##

-This processor finds the download URL for the "Recommended Driver" package based on the override-able parameters.
+Downloads and packages the latest Canon driver package based on the override-able parameters:  model, OS Version, and download type.

 Notables:
+  * Processor was originally written to download the UFRII drivers, but has been updated to also download drivers for Canon's Multi-Function Printers as well
   * This Processor inherits from the SeleniumWebScrapper Processor
-  * The processor has only been tested against Canon's "imageRUNNER ADVANCE" product line at this time.
-Additional adjustments may be needed for other product lines
-    * I've made adjustments that _should_ support "Color imageCLASS" at this time
   * This processor technically can support Linux, macOS, _and_ Windows
   * See the requirements for the SeleniumWebScrapper Processor